smittytone/pdfmaker/README.md

 You can use `-s`, `-d`, and `-c` as shorthand for the switches above &mdash; `pdfmaker --help` has the details.

-From 2.3.0, using the `--createdirs` switch will cause *pdfmaker* to create intermediate directories to the target.
+Use the `--createdirs` switch to cause *pdfmaker* to create intermediate directories to the target.
 This is not the default.
 If this switch is not used, *pdfmaker* will exit with a ‘missing directory’ error.

 #### Image Compression ####